MCZ777/MedTS/README.md

 # MedTS
 This repository contains codes and models for the paper:

-MedTS: a BERT-based Medical Text-to-SQL Generation Method with Incorporating Tree-structured Intermediate Representation
+MedTS: A BERT-based Generation Model to Transform Medical Texts to SQL Queries for Electronic Medical Records

 ## Requirements